chriss-mo/ai4good/README.md

 We then use these factuality factors in tandem to predict the Politifact truth label of a statement.

 ## Requirements
-To reproduce the code, you will need to install the python packages in `req.txt` by running:
+To reproduce the code, you will need to install the python packages in `req.txt` by changing directories to this repository and running in your terminal:
 `pip install -r req.txt`
 **Note:** This is assuming you do not have a CUDA runtime installed.
 To install the CUDA-compatible versions, uninstall PyTorch and install the version corresponding to your CUDA version on PyTorch's website